GetStream/avatarview-android/README.md

 AvatarCoil.setAvatarBitmapFactory(StreamAvatarBitmapFactory(context))
 ```

 Basically, it will load the `image` extra data of the `User`.
-But if there's no valid image data, the initials by the `name` will be drawn.
+But if there's no valid image data, the initials from the `name` will be loaded.

 <img src="/preview/preview6.png" width="32%" align="right"/>